Decoration meeting #2: Laura Pons, interior designer

 I clearly have an entrepreneurial aspiration.I have quite a few acquaintances who have thrown boxes.I've worked on quite a few projects this way.It's inspiring, because when you launch a brand, you're super creative.You dig into your inner universe to offer something unique.This approach inspires me deeply.

 At first, I asked myself the question of launching a brand.But I didn't want to alienate myself from a product.Now that I am moving forward, I realize that I do not want to develop a new need.I would love to create from a material and have an impact on waste reduction.When the time is right, it will come.

 I really like The French Vikings and Maximum , Le pavé.

 A client project to share?

 I'm working on a pharmacy project with vintage furniture.
-It's atypical and it corresponds to this eco-responsible trend since we want to be as reuse
+It's atypical and it corresponds to this eco-responsible trend since we want to be as much as possible in reuse

 Your 3 main principles of decoration